Meet Getwid: WordPress Gutenberg Blocks by MotoPress

 Icon Box Block

-Think of it as an advanced version of the icon block.
+Think of the Icon Box block as an advanced version of the icon block.
 In addition to the icon itself, it comes with extra heading and text containers.

 - Icons to support content (services, offerings, experiences, amenities, etc.)